webpwnized/cryptography/README.md

     -v, --verbose         Enables verbose output
     -i INPUT_FILE, --input-file INPUT_FILE
                         Read INPUT from an input file

+# Hilarity

+    An implementation of the Hill cipher system

+Required arguments:

+    INPUT                 Input value to encrypt/decrypt

+Optional arguments:

+    -h, --help            show this help message and exit -e, --encrypt         Encrypt INPUT.
+This option requires a KEY.
+    -d, --decrypt         Decrypt INPUT.
+This option requires a KEY or BRUTEFORCE flag.
+    -k KEY, --key KEY     Encryption/Decryption key of integers in matrix format.
+The matrix must be square.
+For example a 2 X 2 matrix could be 1, 2, 3, 4
+    -if {character,binary,base64}, --input-format {character,binary,base64}
+                        Input format can be character, binary, or base64 -of {character,binary,base64}, --output-format {character,binary,base64}
+                        Output format can be character, binary, or base64.
+If input format provided, but output format is not provided, output format defaults to match input format.
+    -m MODULUS, --modulus MODULUS
+                        Modulus.
+Default is 256.
+    -v, --verbose         Enables verbose output
+    -i INPUT_FILE, --input-file INPUT_FILE
+                        Read INPUT from an input file

 # Freek

     Byte frequency analyzer